Chandanathope: Administration and Politics

 The town comes under multiple local bodies such as Kollam Municipal Corporation, Perinad Grama panchayat (Chittumala Block panchayat) and Kottamkara Grama panchayat (Mukhathala Block panchayat) for the purpose of local administration under Panchayati raj.
 It falls under Kollam Taluk of Kollam revenue district wholly.

 It falls within Kollam (Lok Sabha constituency) in parliamentary representation and in state assembly it is represented by Kundara (State Assembly constituency) and Kollam (State Assembly constituency).

 The region has presence of major national and state political parties namely Communist Party of India (Marxist), Revolutionary Socialist Party (India), Bharatiya Janata Party, Social Democratic Party of India etc.

 Economy

 The economy of town is largely dependent on small scale industries.
 The most prominent industry and largest employer is Cashew industry.
 There are also numerous sawmills, furniture works, matchstick makers etc. who are active in the town.
 There are lot of furniture shops in the town.

 The two biggest cashew companies in town are VLC Cashews established in 1957 and MARK Cashews established in 1974.
 There is also a PVC pipe manufacturing company called Traplast PVC Pipes & Chemicals by MARK Group which is operational since 1983.

 In agricultural perspective there is marginal paddy cultivation in Kaduvachira wetland and there are numerous small scale dairy farmers.

 Religion

-Important places of worship include the Chandanathope Juma Mosque, Munpala Kavu, Kaduvachira Sree Vana Durga Devi temple and Aayiravillan Shiva temple.
+Important places of worship include the Chandanathope Juma Mosque,Mukaluvil Juma Mosque Munpala Kavu,Kuzhiyathu kavu temple Kaduvachira Sree Vana Durga Devi temple and Aayiravillan Shiva temple.

 The major religions practiced by people of the town are Hinduism and Islam.